-The latest stable release is version 2.11, included in KDE Applications 4.9.
+The latest stable release is version 2.11, included in KDE SC 4.9.
 KCalc is a free and open source software, available for Linux and similar operating systems under the GNU General Public License (GPL), Version 2.

 In addition to the usual functionality offered by most scientific calculators, KCalc offers a number of features, which I think are worthwhile pointing out:

 KCalc provides trigonometric functions, logic operations, and it is able to do statistical calculations.